Lovisa Augusti

-Lovisa Sofia Augusti (born Ester Salomon; 1751 or 1756 – 25 June 1790) was a Swedish opera singer (soprano).
+Lovisa Sofia Augusti (born Ester Salomon; 1751– 25 June 1790) was a Swedish opera singer (soprano).
 She was regarded as one of the most noted opera singers of the Royal Swedish Opera during the Gustavian era.
 She was appointed Hovsångare in 1773 and inducted to the Royal Swedish Academy of Music in 1788.

 Life

 Early life

-Lovisa Augusti was born in Germany under the name Ester Salomon as the daughter of the travelling Jewish-German musician Israel Salomon.
+Lovisa Augusti was born in 1751 Germany under the name Ester Salomon as the daughter of the travelling Jewish-German musician Israel Salomon.
 She was trained as a singer, while her brother Carl Friedrich Wilhelm Salomoni was trained as a violinist.